Milind1505/Multimodal-Heart-Failure-Risk-Prediction-in-Alcoholic-Patients/README.md

 This project presents a production-ready multimodal deep learning pipeline designed to predict heart failure risk in alcoholic patients by integrating structured tabular health metadata with ECG plot image data.
 It encapsulates real-world healthcare AI challenges such as data fusion, model robustness, and interpretability, while showcasing end-to-end model deployment using Gradio for instant clinical simulation.

-As a Senior Data Scientist, my goal was to demonstrate the power of cross-modal representation learning for sensitive clinical risk prediction, tackling both tabular and image modalities in a unified inference workflow.
+My goal was to demonstrate the power of cross-modal representation learning for sensitive clinical risk prediction, tackling both tabular and image modalities in a unified inference workflow.

 Problem Statement